zviels/random-quotes/README.md

 #### Code Comments

 To meet the requirements of the project I also had to provide code comments.

+### Additional Features

+Here I will list additional features that I implemented for the app, even though I didn't have to.
+These features may extend the functionality of the app, improve the user experience or beautify the user interface.

+When I tested the project, I noticed that it is quite common to get the same quote twice in a row.
+I fixed it.
+In the current situation the quotes will start repeating themselves only after each quote has already been displayed on the page once.

+### Rating

+There are two possible grades for each Techdegree project - "Meets Expectations" and "Exceeds Expectations".
+This project received the **"Exceeds Expectations"** rating.

 ## Built With